mojtabamozaffar/mojtabamozaffar.github.io/content/Blog/arm.md

 ---
 title: "Building and Teleoperating a DIY 6-DOF Robot Arm"
 tags: ["robotics", "teleoperation", "DIY", "3D printing", "embedded systems", "human-robot interaction"]
-date: 2025-02-20
+date: 2025-04-20
 description: "A deep dive into replicating the Arctos 6-DOF arm from scratch and crafting a scaled potentiometer-based master arm for real-time teleoperation."
-summary: "I built the open-source Arctos 6-DOF robot arm—3D-printing every link, wiring up an Arduino-based control stack, and adding a miniature potentiometer ‘master’ to drive the full-scale arm with low latency."
+summary: "I built the open-source Arctos 6-DOF robot arm—3D-printing every link, wiring up an Arduino-based control stack, and adding a miniature potentiometer ‘master’ to drive the full-scale arm with low latency.
+It was quite an experience and I want to share it here."
 cover:
     image: "arm.jpg"
     alt: "Manipulation at Amazon Robotics"